Decree on Article 10 of the Takeover Directive

 The company has no limitation, under the Articles of Association or by contract, on the transfer of shares or depositary receipts issued with the company’s cooperation, apart from the restriction on the transfer of Class B preference shares contained in the Articles of Association.
 Article 13 of the company’s Articles of Association stipulates that approval is required from the company’s Executive Board for the transfer of Class B preference shares.
 The scheme is included in order to offer the company the facility – because of the specific purpose of issuing these shares, namely the acquisition of finance or achieving protection – of offering the holders of these shares an alternative in the event that they wish to dispose of their shares.

 As regards the Class B preference shares, the company and Stichting Aandelenbeheer BAM Groep (Foundation Preference Shares BAM Group) have agreed that the company will not proceed to issue these shares or to grant any rights to purchase them to anyone other than the said foundation without the foundation’s permission.
 The foundation will not dispose of or encumber any Class B preference shares, nor renounce the voting rights relating to them, without permission from the company.
-Please refer to page 252 onward of the report with regard to the reasons behind protecting the company and the manner in which this is done.
+Please refer to page 212 onward of this Integrated Report with regard to the reasons behind protecting the company and the manner in which this is done.

 Special control rights